 Ease of Doing Business in

-This page summarizes Doing Business data for New Delhi.
+This page summarizes Subnational Doing Business in India 2009 data for New Delhi.
 The first table shows its rank among 17 cities/regions in India.
 The rest of the tables summarize the key indicators for each topic and benchmark against regional and high-income economy (OECD) averages.

 See who contributed to the subnational report in India